igormarfin/pages/posts/pages/marfin_cv.en.2.rst

 ==========      =====================           =======================================
  Period          Institute / Position             Activities
 ==========      =====================           =======================================
 2013            convener of B-tag               Responsibility for  b-tagging in
-                Physics Object Group            the CMS  High Level Trigger
-                in CMS, CERN
+                Physics Object Group            the CMS  High Level Trigger in CMS, CERN

 2011-2013       DESY CMS Higgs group            The model-independent analysis of  the
-                Hamburg, Germany,               `$H+b\rightarrow 3b$`
+                Hamburg, Germany,               :math:`H+b\rightarrow 3b`
                 DESY-Zeuthen,                   channel at 7+8 TeV data
                 CMS/FCAL group                  recorded by CMS at LHC in 2011(2012).
                 Zeuthen, Germany,               The statistical interpretation of
-                PhD student of                  `$H+b\rightarrow 3b$` results in the supervisors                 the MSSM.
-Developing and tuning MVA Prof. W. Lohmann and            methods for the blinding policy  of
-                Dr. R. Walsh                    the Higgs search
+                PhD student of                  :math:`H+b\rightarrow 3b` results in the supervisors                 the MSSM.
+Developing and tuning MVA Prof. W. Lohmann and            methods for the blinding policy  of Dr. R. Walsh                    the Higgs search

 2008-2011       DESY-Hamburg, ZEUS              Calculation of
                 group                           electroweak radiative  correction  to
                 Hamburg, Germany,               charge current DIS
-                DESY-Zeuthen,     	        of `$e^{\pm}$` on protons
+                DESY-Zeuthen,                   of :math:`e^{\pm}` on protons
                 CMS group                       in ZEUS experiment.
-                Zeuthen, Germany,               Selection of `$t\bar{t}$` events
+                Zeuthen, Germany,               Selection of :math:`t\bar{t}` events
                 Researcher                      in CMS.
 Study of muons from  900 GeV
                                                 and 2.3 TeV data in CMS.
                                                 Efficienciy estimation
                                                 for btagging algorithms from data.

 2005-2008       National Institute              Analysis of process like
-                for Particle and 	        `$pp\rightarrow\gamma\gamma
+                for Particle and                :math:`pp\rightarrow\gamma\gamma
-                High Energy Physics,            \rightarrow WWX1X2.$` with AQGC
+                High Energy Physics,            \rightarrow WWX1X2.` with AQGC
                 Minsk, Belarus,                 at CMS.
 Membership in the RDMS CMS
                 CERN,                           Working Group for Electroweak Physics.
                 Geneva,Switzerland,             Work under INTAS Young Scientist
                 Researcher                      Grant, no. INTAS-YS-05-112-5429

 2001-2005       National Institute              The precise study of  gauge boson
                 for Particle and High           interactions in photon-photon